yeshwanthkesani/cloud/README.md

 2. Turn on GitHub Pages for both.
 So [account].github.io/cloud works.

 3. In the "team/2025" subfolder, add a folder with your handle (firstname) from our [Member List](https://model.earth/community/members).
 Use lowercase and optionally include your last initial.

 4. Copy the index.html page and add a new title.

-5. Add your code additions.
+5. Add your code additions and document in a README.md file.

-6. Submit a pull request, and include a URL link when sending an email to Loren to pull your additions.
+6. Submit a Pull Request (PR), and include a URL link in the following format when sending an email to Loren to pull your additions.
+[account].github.io/cloud/team/2025/[name]

 Generally avoid commiting datasets in the cloud repo.